Chayce Jones

-Chayce Jones (born 14 January 2000) is a professional Australian rules footballer currently playing for the Adelaide Football Club in the Australian Football League (AFL).
+Chayce Jones (born 14 January 2000) is a professional Australian rules footballer who last played for the Adelaide Football Club in the Australian Football League (AFL).
 He was drafted by the Adelaide Crows with their first selection and ninth overall in the 2018 AFL draft.

 Early life

-Jones grew up in Longford, Tasmania and also played junior football for the Longford Football Club and cricket club.
+Jones grew up in Longford, Tasmania, and also played junior football for the Longford Football Club and cricket club.
 He moved to Launceston Football Club to play in the Tasmanian Football League.
 Following an exceptional Under-18 Championship campaign with the Allies in 2018, where he was picked in the Under-18 All Australian team, Jones was projected to be picked up within the top 10 of the 2018 AFL draft.
 He also surprisingly finished second in the TFL's Player of the Year award with the Launceston Football Club even though he only managed to play five games for the season.